hsherwoodcoombs/Machine-Learning/projects/creating_customer_segments/README.md

 # Project 3: Unsupervised Learning
 ## Creating Customer Segments

+## Objective
+>Learn how to find patterns and structures in unlabeled data, perform feature transformations and improve the predictive performance of your models.

 ### Install

 This project requires **Python 2.7** and the following Python libraries installed: